Hooked Fisherman

 Expensive — hard to justify for occasional use

-If you're going on multi-day fishing trips, offshore, or need a cooler that doubles as camp furniture, the Tundra 45 earns its price.
-For day trips, it's overkill.
+For multi-day trips, offshore runs, or anyone who wants a cooler that doubles as camp furniture, the Tundra 45 earns its price.
+For day trips out of Stonington or Old Saybrook, it's more cooler than the trip needs.

 Coleman Xtreme 5 Day Cooler (48 qt)